 The above applies to the historic names of the mine sites.
 Around mid-2012, 13,200 acres was acquired by a copper and gold exploration company.
 This company has renamed all 13,200 acres as the Boss Property which encompasses many historic mines within their property lines and further adds to the confusion.

-I want this site to be as accurate as possible.
-If you believe this mine should be relisted under another name, please include a reference that supercedes the USGS, BLM, Mineral Resources Data System, and the Mineral Industry Locator System databases, for corrections.
+Being right isn't as important to me than being accurate.
+If you believe this mine should be relisted under another name, please include a reference that supercedes the USGS, Mineral Resources Data System, BLM, and the Mineral Industry Locator System databases, for corrections.
 The links to those references are at the top of each mine listing.

 Our most recent return to this mine was a result of a discussion in the old forum about objects I've been hiding in some images.
 One of our most active forum members found an unintentional hidden object.
 Above one of the upper portals we captured a picture of what she believed and hoped to be a wolverine.
 The stance and fur pattern did appear to be similar, but details began to pixelate when enlarged to the point where positive identification was not possible.
 Wolverines have not been spotted in this area for well over a century, which made the possibility of rediscovery less likely, but added to the excitement.